-ICONS Ch58 Safety, Comfort Convenience Acc.

-HANDS-ON TASK: Provide students with a vehicle that has an inoperative horn.
-Have them use test equipment to diagnose and repair the horn circuit.

-5. SLIDE 5 EXPLAIN FIGURE 58-4 motor and linkage bolt to the body and connect to the switch with a wiring harness.

-6. SLIDE 6 EXPLAIN Figure 58-5 typical wiper motor with the housing cover removed.
-The motor itself has a worm gear on shaft that turns small intermediate gear, which then rotates gear and tube assembly, which rotates the crank arm (not shown) that connects to wiper linkage.

-7. SLIDE 7 EXPLAIN Figure 58-6 wiring diagram of a two-speed windshield wiper circuit using a three-brush, two-speed motor.
-The dashed line for the multifunction lever indicates that the circuit shown is only part of the total function of the steering column lever.

-SLIDE 8 EXPLAIN FIGURE 58-7 A circuit diagram is necessary to troubleshoot a windshield wiper problem.
-SLIDE 9 EXPLAIN FIGURE 58-8 wiper motor and linkage mount under the cowl panel on many vehicles.
+- 5. SLIDE 5 EXPLAIN FIGURE 23-4 motor and linkage bolt to the body and connect to the switch with a wiring harness. - 6.
+SLIDE 6 EXPLAIN Figure 23-5 typical wiper motor with the housing cover removed.
+The motor itself has a worm gear on shaft that turns small intermediate gear, which then rotates gear and tube assembly, which rotates the crank arm (not shown) that connects to wiper linkage. - 7.
+SLIDE 7 EXPLAIN Figure 23-6 wiring diagram of a two-speed windshield wiper circuit using a three-brush, two-speed motor.
+The dashed line for the multifunction lever indicates that the circuit shown is only part of the total function of the steering column lever. - 8.
+SLIDE 8 EXPLAIN FIGURE 23-7 A circuit diagram is necessary to troubleshoot a windshield wiper problem. - 9.
+SLIDE 9 EXPLAIN FIGURE 23-8 wiper motor and linkage mount under the cowl panel on many vehicles.

 DISCUSS FREQUENTLY ASKED QUESTION:

-How Do Wipers Park?
-Some vehicles have

-wiper arms that park lower than normal

-bood when not in operation.
-This is called a

-depressed park position.
-When winer motor is

-turned off, park switch allows motor to

-continue to turn until the wiper arms reach

-bottom edge of the windshield.
-Then park

-switch reverses the current flow through wiper

-motor, which makes a partial revolution in

-opposite direction.
-Wiper linkage pulls wiper

-arms down below the level of hood and park

-DEMONSTRATION: Show students inner

-DEMO workings of an electric wiper motor and how to

-BEINIO inspect the motor for defects

-1

-ICONS Ch58 Safety, Comfort Convenience Acc.
+HOW DO WIPERS PARK?
+SOME VEHICLES

+HAVE WIPER ARMS THAT PARK LOWER THAN

+NORMAL OPERATING POSITION, SO THEY ARE

+HIDDEN BELOW HOOD WHEN NOT IN

+OPERATION.
+THIS IS CALLED A DEPRESSED

+PARK POSITION.
+WHEN WIPER MOTOR IS

+TURNED OFF, PARK SWITCH ALLOWS MOTOR

+TO CONTINUE TO TURN UNTIL THE WIPER

+ARMS REACH BOTTOM EDGE OF THE

+WINDSHIELD.
+THEN PARK SWITCH REVERSES

+THE CURRENT FLOW THROUGH WIPER

+MOTOR, WHICH MAKES A PARTIAL

+REVOLUTION IN OPPOSITE DIRECTION.

+WIPER LINKAGE PULLS WIPER ARMS DOWN
-EXPLAIN TECH TIP: Scan Tool Bi-Directional

-Control: Most vehicles built since 2000 can have

-the lighting and accessory circuits checked using a
+EXPLAIN TECH TIP: Scan Tool Bi-Directional Control: Most vehicles built since 2000 can have the lighting and accessory circuits checked using a scan tool.

-scan tool.
 You can use following:

 Factory level scan tools:

-Tech 2 or Multiple Diagnostic Interface (MDI) (GM)
+- Tech 2 or Multiple Diagnostic Interface (MDI) (GM)

-DRB III.
-Star Scan.
-Star Mobile.
-WiTech. or

-MicroPOD II(Chrysler-Jeep vehicles)
+- DRB III, Star Scan, Star Mobile, WiTech, or MicroPOD II(Chrysler-Jeep vehicles)

-New Generation Star or IDS (Ford)
+- New Generation Star or IDS (Ford)

-Honda Diagnostic System (HDS)
+- Honda Diagnostic System (HDS)

-TIS Tech Stream (Toyota/Lexus) An enhanced

-aftermarket scan tool has body bidirectional
+- TIS Tech Stream (Toyota/Lexus) An enhanced aftermarket scan tool has body bidirectional

-control capability, including:
+- control capability, including:

-Snap-on Modis, Solus, or Verus
+- Snap-on Modis, Solus, or Verus

-OTC Genisys
+- OTC Genisys

-Auto-Enginuity
+- Auto-Enginuity

-Using a bidirectional scan tool allows you to

-command operation of electrical accessories, such

-as horns, windows, lights, door locks, and wipers. •
+Using a bidirectional scan tool allows you to command operation of electrical accessories, such as horns, windows, lights, door locks, and wipers. • SEEFIGURE 23-9.

-SEEFIGURE 58-9.

-If the circuit operates correctly when commanded

-by the Scan tool and does not function using the

-switch(s), follow service information instructions

-for the exact tests and testing procedures to follow

-for the vehicle being tested.
+If the circuit operates correctly when commanded by the Scan tool and does not function using the switch(s), follow service information instructions for the exact tests and testing procedures to follow for the vehicle being tested.

-10. SLIDE 10 EXPLAIN FIGURE 58-9 A typical

-schematic showing how relays inside the front control

-module are all tied to other modules on the bus.
+10. SLIDE 10 EXPLAIN FIGURE 23-9 A typical schematic showing how relays inside the front control module are all tied to other modules on the bus.

-DISCUSSION: discuss difference between series-

-wound field & shunt field motors.
-How are

-QUESTION electrical connections made to each?

-DEMONSTRATION: Show students how
+DISCUSSION: DISCUSS DIFFERENCE BETWEEN SERIES-WOUND FIELD & SHUNT FIELD MOTORS.
+HOW ARE ELECTRICAL CONNECTIONS MADE TO EACH?

-DEMO wiper/washer operates
+DEMO

-DISCUSSION: Discuss what controls actual

-DISCUSSION DISCUSS What else could come on

-when the winers are on?

-QUESTION

-Ch58 Safety, Comfort Convenience Acc.

-DISCUSSION: DISCUSS how wiper motors may be made to operate at more than one speed.
-Ask students to explain low &high-speed operation.

-DISCUSSION: Discuss different windshield wiper modes of operation.
-Why are there variations among wiper systems and circuits?
+DEMONSTRATION: SHOW STUDENTS HOW WIPER/WASHER OPERATES

+DISCUSSION: DISCUSS WHAT CONTROLS ACTUAL OPERATION OF THE WIPER.
+WHAT ELSE COULD COME ON WHEN THE WIPERS ARE ON?

+DISCUSSION: DISCUSS HOW WIPER MOTORS MAY BE MADE TO OPERATE AT MORE THAN ONE SPEED.
+ASK STUDENTS TO EXPLAIN LOW &HIGH-SPEED OPERATION.

+DISCUSSION: DISCUSS DIFFERENT WINDSHIELD WIPER MODES OF OPERATION.
+WHY ARE THERE VARIATIONS AMONG WIPER SYSTEMS AND CIRCUITS?

-- 11. SLIDE 11 EXPLAIN FIGURE 58-10 typical windshield washer reservoir and pump assembly. - 12.
-SLIDE 12 EXPLAIN FIGURE 58-11 Washer pumps usually install into the reservoir and are held in place with a retaining ring. - 13.
-SLIDE 13 EXPLAIN FIGURE 58-12 typical rainsensing module located on inside of windshield near inside rearview mirror.
+- 11. SLIDE 11 EXPLAIN FIGURE 23-10 typical windshield washer reservoir and pump assembly. - 12.
+SLIDE 12 EXPLAIN FIGURE 23-11 Washer pumps usually install into the reservoir and are held in place with a retaining ring. - 13.
+SLIDE 13 EXPLAIN FIGURE 23-12 typical rainsensing module located on inside of windshield near inside rearview mirror.